WPBeginner

 Cron is a technical term used for commands to run on scheduled time or at regular intervals.
 Most web servers use it to maintain the server and run scheduled tasks.

 WordPress comes with its own cron system which allows it to perform scheduled tasks.
-For example, checking for updates, deleting old comments from trash, etc.
+For example, checking for updates, deleting old comments from trash, publishing scheduled posts, and so on.

-Irresponsible use of WordPress cron by plugins can slow down your website.
-Specially, if you are on shared hosting.
+However, irresponsible use of WordPress cron by plugins can slow down your website.
+Especially, if you are on shared hosting.

 If a plugin frequently performs resource intensive tasks, then you need to identify the issue and fix it.